Muhammad540/Zap/README.md

 - `[3]` → write ALU result to Memory (`writeM`)
 - `[2..0]` → jump condition bits

 Every C-instruction signal is AND-gated with `instruction[15]`.
-During an A-instruction, all those lines are forced to 0 — only the A register loads.
+During an A-instruction, all those lines are forced to 0 and only the A register loads.

 ### A Register